-On Friday, we drove straight down to my dad’s lacrosse game and got there with just enough time to say hello to him and find my sister in the crowd.
-After the game, the entire team, coaching staff, and some family members went to T J Ribs and enjoyed some great barbecue.
+On Friday, we drove straight down to my dad’s lacrosse game and arrived with just enough time to tell him hello and find my sister in the crowd.
+After the game, the entire team, coaching staff, and our crew went to T J Ribs for some great barbecue.

-Saturday afternoon was jam packed with activities.
+Saturday afternoon was jam-packed with activities.
 We got up early that morning, grabbed a quick breakfast at the hotel, and headed toward campus.
-As we strolled around under the oak trees and looked at the Italian styled academic buildings, we couldn’t help but compare our own college experiences to the ones we might’ve had at LSU.
-After spending some time on the Parade Ground observing the Frisbee players and sharing a few relaxed conversations, we headed toward Tiger stadium to see the football field and Mike the Tiger.
-We didn’t ignore the opportunity to see the awesome statue of Shaquille O’neal at the PMAC basketball arena once we had had our fill of Tiger football monuments.
+As we strolled around under the oak trees and looked at the Italian-styled academic buildings, we couldn’t help but compare our own college experiences to the ones we might’ve had at Louisiana State University.
+After spending some time on the Parade Ground observing the Frisbee players and sharing a few relaxed conversations, we walked toward Tiger stadium to see the football field and Mike the Tiger.
+We didn’t ignore the opportunity to see the awesome statue of Shaquille O’neal at the PMAC basketball arena once we'd had our fill of Tiger football monuments.

 Touring the campus had worked up an appetite in us all, so we met a friend of mine at Sammy’s Grill.
-We had a traditional Cajun-style meal complete with crawfish, beer, and bread pudding.
-Afterward, we headed back to campus to cheer on TCU in their remaining lacrosse games.
-Winning really builds up an appetite, so we took my dad to The Chimes and enjoyed a few mid-afternoon brews while he enjoyed his burger.
+We had a traditional, Cajun-style meal complete with crawfish, beer, and bread pudding.
+Afterwards, we headed back to campus to cheer on TCU in their remaining lacrosse games.
+Winning really builds up an appetite, so we took my dad to The Chimes and enjoyed a few mid-afternoon brews while he enjoyed a big, juicy burger.